 Think the voice of Iago the bird with a howling dog mixed in that can't pass a turd.
 The cat would never stiffle someones want or for such a thing, more than likely, out right taunt.
 But for the love of God do it in the shower, one with lots of power.
 At least maybe that way no one will suffer but you.
 Sad but true.

 So when cats ears perk up beyond belief and they run away to get some relief, as soon as your voice hits.
 Know it could mean you sound like the pits.
 Pat is prob just as bad, so don't be sad.
 But do it out of the cat's hearing range because listening just made my face look strange.
-That is all the musical Face it Facts from me today class.
+That is all the musical facts from me today class.
 Too bad the ears are still ringing of my little rhyming ass.

 Enjoy your winter, smash a printer.